TakeLab/podium/README.md

 ## Adding new dependencies

-Adding a new framework to a project should be done via ```pip install
+Adding a new library to a project should be done via ```pip install
 <new_framework>```. **Don't forget to add it to requirements.txt**

 ## Details